 The 10 Best Encyclopedias For Kids

 This wiki has been updated 33 times since it was first published in October of 2016.
 If you want to set your children up for a lifetime of learning, it helps to start them on the path to knowledge while they're young.
 These encyclopedias for kids can do just that, as they take in-depth looks at subjects little ones are already interested in, relating information in a fun and easy-to-understand manner.
 Don't be surprised if you learn a thing or two along the way.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes